-Revenue Recognition-Sales are recognized upon purchase at our retail store locations.
+Revenue Recognition-Revenue is recognized upon purchase at our retail store locations.
 For our ecommerce sales, revenue is recognized upon delivery to the customer.
 Taxes collected from our customers are recorded on a net basis.
+We accrue for estimated sales returns by customers based on historical return experience.
+The allowance for sales returns at January 28, 2017 was \$2.2 million and at January 30, 2016 was \$2.0 million.
 We record the sale of gift cards as a current liability and recognize revenue when a customer redeems a gift card.
 Additionally, the portion of gift cards that will not be redeemed ("gift card breakage") is recognized in net sales after 24 months, at which time the likelihood of redemption is considered remote based on our historical redemption patterns.
-For the fiscal years ended January 30, 2016, January 31, 2015 and February 1, 2014, we recorded net sales related to gift card breakage income of \$0.9 million, \$0.9 million.
-Revenue is recorded net of sales returns and deductions for promotions.
-We accrue for estimated sales returns by customers based on historical sales return results.
-The allowance for sales returns at January 30, 2016 and January 31, 2015 was \$2.0 million.
+For the fiscal years ended January 28, 2017, January 30, 2016 and January 31, 2015, we recorded net sales related to gift card breakage income of \$1.1 million, \$0.9 million and \$0.9 million.

-We have a customer loyalty program, the Zumiez STASH, which allows members to earn points for purchases or performance of certain activities.
+Loyalty Program-We have a customer loyalty program, the Zumiez STASH, which allows members to earn points for purchases or performance of certain activities.
 The points can be redeemed for a broad range of rewards, including product and experiential rewards.
 Points earned for purchases are recorded as a reduction of net sales based on the fair value of the points at the time the points are earned and the revenue is recognized upon redemption of points for rewards.
 Points earned for the performance of activities are recorded as marketing expense based on the estimated cost of the points.
+The deferred revenue related to our customer loyalty program was \$4.3 million at January 28, 2017 and \$3.1 million at January 30, 2016.